 mySociety is a charity and relies on sponsorship and ticket sales to make events like TICTeC happen.
 If you’re interested in sponsoring TICTeC 2020 in Reykjavik please see our sponsorship options.
 To discuss these and other more bespoke sponsorship opportunities please contact Gemma Moulder.

-The conference venue is fully accessible for wheelchair users.
+The conference venue is fully accessible for wheelchair users and provides a special infrared sound system for guests with hearing aids.
+Parking for disabled people is available next to the entry doors from the car park into the building.
 If you plan to attend TICTeC with a personal care attendant/assistant, their conference fee will be waived.
 Please contact Gemma Moulder on +44 (0)20 3239 0725 or via email to arrange the fee waiver/registration.

 All attendees, speakers and sponsors at TICTeC conferences are required to agree with our code of conduct, which sets out our anti-harassment policy and tells you where you can report violations.
 Organisers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

 The Civic Tech conference that plugs a gap in debate, networking and research between practitioners, commentators, academics and funders of civic technology.

 Your donations keep this site and others like it running

 mySociety Limited is a project of UK Citizens Online Democracy, a registered charity in England and Wales.
 For full details visit mysociety.org.